- Term Dates

 If your child has a packed lunch please does not give him/her foods containing nuts, including peanut butter, as several children may have an allergy to nuts.
 It is the responsibility of a parent to ensure medication kept in school does not go beyond its use by date.
 Thank you.

-We have another trained paediatric first aider who works in Key Stage 1 classes.
-Other Teaching Assistants and SEN Support Assistants support learning in the classrooms and are responsible for treating and comforting your child during illness.
+The following staff at the school have been trained in first aid: Mrs Ng, Mrs Brennan, Mrs Shan, Mrs Cartin and Mrs Brett.
+All of them hold the First Aid at Work certificate and three members of staff also are Paediatric trained.
+Teaching Assistants and SEN Support Assistants support learning in the classrooms and are responsible for treating and comforting your child during illness.
 Should your child become ill or be involved in an accident which necessitates your child being sent home it is very important that we have two contact numbers, usually your home and place of work where you can be contacted in case of an emergency.
 It is vital that our records are kept up to date so if you change telephone number, address or place of work please let us know immediately.

 Schools are under no obligation to give out medication, however we are happy to do so.
 Medicines can only be administered by the first aiders and only if prescribed by a doctor.